dotnet/csharplang/proposals/low-level-struct-improvements.md

 - If the current method is not annotated with `[RefFieldsEscape]` then
     - If all arguments have a *ref-safe-to-escape* scope of *heap* then the *safe-to-escape* scope of the return is *calling method*
     - Else the *safe-to-escape* scope is *current method*
-- Else the *safe-to-escape* scope of the return is calculated normally
+- Else the *safe-to-escape* scope of the return is the minimum of
+    - The existing *safe-to-escape* calculation
+    - The minimum of the *ref-safe-to-escape* values of all `ref` and `in` arguments

 **TODO: think through out parameters**